geocompx/geocompr/rev.md

 - [JAKUB] A third example is towards the end of section 3.2.3.
 You distinguish data.frame objects from sf objects in the situation of reversing the order of parameters in the left_join function.
 What are the implications of having the sf output versus the data.frame output?
 Why would I want to ensure I choose one over the other.
 - [JAKUB] On the flip side of this, please provide examples of the [[ and $ operators on raster data.
 - [JAKUB] Since figure 2.9 (right) plots long/lat coordinates to a flat surface, you may want to explain which projection it uses.
+- [JAKUB] I’d prefer exercises at the end.
+That makes them easier to find, and if you want to refer to some in the middle of the chapter, something like “see exercise 4.2 for practice on this concept” could be added.

 # TO DO IN THE FUTURE